CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 government workers.

-Republican national Committee, introduced the practice of regularly
+of the Republican national Committee, introduced the practice of

-assessing businesses for campaign contributions and began the practices of
+regularly assessing businesses for campaign contributions, and began the

-political advertising, regular press releases, speakers, posters, buttons, and
+practices of political advertising, regular press releases, speakers,

-1905 President Roosevelt calls for Reform President Theodore Roosevelt argued for a ban on all political
+1905 President Roosevelt Calls President Theodore Roosevelt argued for a ban on all political

-contributions by corporations.
-Also proposed a public financing system for
+for Reform contributions by corporations.
+Also proposed a public financing system

 1907 Tillman Act President Theodore Roosevelt called for public financing of federal

-candidates via political parties and congress responded with the Tillman
+candidates via political parties and congress responded with the Act to

-the common voter to the overall process; thus, requiring more campaign
+of the common voter to the overall process; thus, requiring more

 1920 19th Amendment Women's Suffrage.
 Expansion of the Electorate and importance of the